ChrisKurz/NCS-Tutorial/DFU/NCSv3.2.0/mcuboot_SwapType_Test/README.md

 #### Copy previous project

-2) Copy the previous project and reanme it.
+2) Copy the previous project and rename it.

    > __Note:__ Do not use "mcuboot" as your project folder name here!